How has FATCA ultimately impacted the US tax base? Find out here!

 Submit Your Questions on FATCA

-Plenty of questions will be discussed as part of the webinar.
-Some of these include:
+Plenty of questions were discussed as part of the webinar.
+Some of these included:

 - What effect has FATCA had on the US tax base?